hanecakr/forests2heritage/docs/Session_5.md

 **MARKS ON ART database: forest marks on paintings and sculpture, 1300-1700**

-Marieke van Vlierden^1,\ 2^, Seppe Roels^2,\ 3^, Michael Rief^4^
+Marieke van Vlierden^1,\ 2^, Seppe Roels^2,\ 3^, Michael Rief^4^, Suzanne Laemers^5^

-*^1^ Independent art historian, Utrecht, the Netherlands. ^2^ Associated researcher MARKS ON ART database, RKD -- Netherlands Institute for Art History, The Hague, the Netherlands. ^3^ Independent conservator-restorer of polychrome sculpture, Malines, Belgium. ^4^ Manager ad interim and Head of Collections Suermondt-Ludwig-Museum, Aachen, Germany.*
+*^1^ Independent art historian, Utrecht, the Netherlands. ^2^ Associated researcher MARKS ON ART database, RKD -- Netherlands Institute for Art History, The Hague, the Netherlands. ^3^ Independent conservator-restorer of polychrome sculpture, Malines, Belgium. ^4^ Manager ad interim and Head of Collections Suermondt-Ludwig-Museum, Aachen, Germany. ^5^ Project manager MARKS ON ART/sculpture, RKD -- Netherlands Institute for Art History, The Hague, the Netherlands.*

 <info@mariekevanvlierden.nl> - <conservatie@sepperoels.be>